04 December 2024

 Big German card by Ross Verlag.
 Photo: Paramount Pictures.

 Blonde Mae West (1895-1982) was a seductive, overdressed, endearing, intelligent, and sometimes vulgar American actress and sex symbol.
-She featured a come-hither voice, aggressive sexuality, and a genius for comedy.
+She featured a come-hither voice, aggressive sexuality, and a comedy genius.
 West started in Vaudeville and on the stage in New York, and later moved to Hollywood to star in such films as I’m No Angel (1933), She Done Him Wrong (1933), and Klondike Annie (1936).
 She was one of the first women in the cinema to consistently write the films she starred in.

 Paulette Goddard